Counting stars

 I had to go.
-The thought of last nights missed run was haunting me, so around 9 o'clock I left the house for my mark.
-Years ago when my Dad taught me the art of bass fishing no one ever fished this spot, but times have changed, so when I turned into the small parking area I was shocked but not surprised to see five cars already parked up.
+The thought of last night’s missed run was haunting me, so around nine o’clock I left the house for my mark.
+Years ago, when my dad taught me the art of bass fishing, no one ever fished this spot, but times have changed.
+So when I turned into the small parking area, I was shocked, though not entirely surprised, to see five cars already parked up.
 Bugger.

-Got the gear out of the car and made my short walk to the sea fearing the worst, but as I turned the corner I was surprised and delighted to see no one along the entire stretch.
-I made my way to my mark, quickly set-up and soon a squid went out into the incoming tide barely three feet out.
-I was still in the process of settling in when I received a knock and a determined run, and fish on.
-The fight was spirted but short and I was eager to see how big when I noticed in the gathering dark a strap conger!
+I grabbed my gear from the car and made the short walk to the sea, fearing the worst.
+But as I turned the corner, I was surprised and delighted to see no one fishing along the entire stretch.
+I made my way to my mark, quickly set up, and soon a squid was sent out into the incoming tide, barely three feet from shore.

-Second cast and again another bite, which if I was a betting man I would swear was the same eel, so I reeled in to avoid another capture.
-During the night I was to receive a lot of attention from the eels, and one in particular felt huge so I was glad I didn't connect.
-Later I was to hook into a micro bass barely larger than the squid I was using, and that was it.
+Second cast, and again another bite, one I’d swear was the same eel if I were a betting man.
+I reeled in to avoid another capture.
+Throughout the night, I had plenty of attention from eels, and one in particular felt huge, so I was glad I didn’t connect.
+Later, I hooked into a micro bass barely larger than the squid I was using, and that was it.

-Stayed on for much longer than I had planned hoping for last nights bass to return, but it never happened sadly.
-However, it was one of those memorable nights by the sea just laying back in my chair looking up and enjoying the stars and the atmosphere of a wonderful night.
+I stayed much longer than planned, hoping last night’s bass would return, but it never happened.
+Still, it was one of those memorable nights by the sea, just lying back in my chair, looking up at the stars and soaking in the atmosphere of a wonderful night.

 Comments